435th Air Ground Operations Wing: Activation of groups under the wing

-The 435th Troop Carrier Group was inactivated on 14 April 1959 when the 435th Wing adopted the Dual Deputy organization and the group's squadrons were assigned directly to the wing.
-In 1960, the wing left busy Miami International Airport and moved south to Homestead Air Force Base, Florida.
+The 435th Troop Carrier Group was deactivated on 14 April 1959 when the 435th Wing adopted the Dual Deputy organization and the group's squadrons were assigned directly to the wing.
+In 1960, the wing left Miami International Airport and moved south to Homestead Air Force Base, Florida.

 Although the dispersal of flying units under the Detached Squadron Concept was not a problem when the entire wing was called to active service, mobilizing a single flying squadron and elements to support it proved difficult.
 This weakness was demonstrated in the partial mobilization of reserve units during the Berlin Crisis of 1961.
 The 77th and 78th Troop Carrier Squadrons converted to the Douglas C-124 Globemaster II in 1961, and were ordered to active service for the crisis, although the 76th Troop Carrier Squadron, which continued to fly the C-119, remained in reserve status.
 After training to become combat ready, the mobilized wing participated in worldwide airlift and tactical exercises.
 The wing returned to reserve status in August 1962 and the 76th Squadron was once more assigned.

-To resolve the mobilization problem, at the start of 1962 ConAC determined to reorganize its reserve wings by establishing groups with support elements for each of its troop carrier squadrons.
+To resolve the mobilization problem, at the start of 1962 Continental Air Command determined to reorganize its reserve wings by establishing groups with support elements for each of its troop carrier squadrons.
 This reorganization would facilitate mobilization of elements of wings in various combinations when needed.
 However, as this plan was entering its implementation phase, another partial mobilization occurred for the Cuban Missile Crisis.
 The formation of troop carrier groups was delayed until January for wings that had not been mobilized.
 The 915th Troop Carrier Group at Homestead, the 916th Troop Carrier Group at Donaldson Air Force Base, South Carolina and the 917th Troop Carrier Group at Barksdale Air Force Base, Louisiana, were all assigned to the wing on 17 January.
 That spring, the Air Force closed Donaldson and the 916th Group moved to Carswell Air Force Base, Texas and was reassigned.
 It was replaced by the 908th Troop Carrier Group at Bates Field, Alabama.
 The wing's other Globemaster group, the 917th, was reassigned in July and the wing once again flew Flying Boxcars as its tactical aircraft.

-The wing was inactivated in April 1965 and its groups reassigned to other reserve wings.
+The wing was deactivated in April 1965 and had its groups reassigned to other reserve wings.